privacyidea/privacyidea-credential-provider/doc/configuration.rst

 Disabling for specific scenarios
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There different *credential provider usage scenarios* ("cpus").
+There are different *credential provider usage scenarios* ("cpus").
 The available
 scenarios are **logon**, **unlock** and **credui**.

 It is possible to configure both the Credential Provider and the Filter [#f1]_ for each of the scenarios.